roryl/lucee-book/parallel_functions.md

 ![](array_each.png)

 This basic example of map() is fairly straight forward.
-The unique feature of Lucee is its ability to concurrently run map.
+The unique feature of Lucee is its ability to concurrently run map which is described below.

-##
+##Running map in parallel
+With only 6 numbers in the above example, flipping the numbers negative completes almost instantly.
+But what if there was a lot of data, say thousands of numbers, or the computation of each number took a long time.
+Lucee can speed up execution by running map() in parallel.

+Consider this expanded example which has 1000 numbers: